hmcts/rpx-xui-test/demo/README.md

 # Install all dependencies
 yarn install

-# Start build of ccd-case-ui-toolkit in esm watch mode
+# Start build of rpx-xui-test in esm watch mode
 yarn build:esm

 # Open second terminal and assuming that you are already in case-ui-toolkit/demo folder